wouterj/WouterJEloquentBundle/Resources/docs/configuration.rst

         password: pass
         prefix: symfo_

-This will create a connection called "default".
+This will create a connection called ``default``.
 If the defaults fits your needs, the minimal configuration to get started is:

 .. code-block:: yaml